ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 In this lab we have been dealing with isolated molecules.
 Quantum Espresso is a plane-wave DFT code, and thus deals with periodic unit cells.
 To model 'isolated' atoms, we make the unit cell very large compared to the size of the isolated molecule, effectively reducing any interaction with neighbouring periodic images.
 However, this is a parameter we should converge.
 A larger unit cell (volume) increases the computational cost, as the number of plane waves sales with the unit cell volume, so we don't want the unit cell too large.
 We should also have converged the total enegry versus the unit cell size.

 Additionally, if we are dealing with crystals which are periodic, then we need to sample the Briouillin zone with 'k points'.
-This will be covered in [lab04](../lab04/readme.md).
+This will be covered in [Lab 4](../lab04/readme.md).
 The number of k points used to sample the Briouillin zone should also be converged when dealing with periodic crystals.

 ------------------------------------------------------------------------------------

 Summary
 -------

-- In this lab we looked at defining pseudopotentials, checking the convergence of the total energy with respect to the plane-wave energy cutoff, and the effect of exchange and correlation functional.
+In this lab we looked at defining pseudopotentials, checking the convergence of the total energy with respect to the plane-wave energy cutoff, and the effect of exchange and correlation functional.

 - Convergence of any parameter is done by systematically varying the corresponding calculation parameter and looking at how the result changes.

-- We saw how we can use python and bash scripts to automate this process.
+We saw how we can use python and bash scripts to automate this process.

 - We can use python scripts to generate multiple input files with systematically varied parameters.
 - We can use a bash `for` loop to perform a calculation for a number of input files.
 - We can use `grep` or `awk` to parse results or parameters from our output files.
 - We can quickly generate a plot of a data file with pythons matplotlib or using `gnuplot`.

 ------------------------------------------------------------------------------